jenkinsci/depbuilder-plugin/docs/docs/001_features.rst

      - Default
      - Description

+   * - name
+     -
+     - Allows you to override the default job name that is displayed in the build graph.
+The Jenkins job names has to be unique and could therefore become quite long, while the name fields do not have to be unique.

    * - agent
      - [any]
      - Defines the Jenkins build runner on which the build should be executed on.